Oregon Parks Foundation Fund

 The application window opens on January 10.
 Applications are due by March 6.

 Applications are accepted through MyOCF.
-For organizations who have applied in the past, the format and narrative questions will be fairly similar.
 Please review the RFP document for guidance before beginning your application.

 Applicants will be notified in writing after the application has been acted on by OCF's board.

 - A cover letter providing a brief introduction and description of the intended project.

 - A project graphic or photos.

 - A copy of the applicant’s 501(c)(3) tax determination letter.

 Applicants receiving a grant from the Oregon Parks Foundation Fund will be expected to report on the use of the funds nine months following the award date.
-Reports are available here, and should be sent to firstname.lastname@example.org.
+Reports are available here, and should be sent to email@example.com.